Home

 Don't let the agent grade itself.
 Keep at least one evidence path the acting loop can't rewrite.
 External test harness, raw source material, protected baseline.
 The form varies.
 The independence can't.

-For most builders, that's enough to block a surprising amount of agent theater without building a fake governance stack.
+That blocks a surprising amount of theater without building a fake governance stack.
+The farther out you go, the tighter the controls get.

 Blast radius rises faster than most governance does.